-SDS has adopted Fair Work First principles as an employer, through commitment to the delivery of high-quality public services and recognises that this is critically dependent on a workforce that is wellmotivated, well led, has appropriate opportunities for training and skills development and is engaged in decision making at all levels across the organisation where we promote Everyday Leadership.
+SDS has adopted Fair Work First principles as an employer, through commitment to the delivery of high-quality public services and recognises that this is critically dependent on a workforce that is well-motivated, well led, has appropriate opportunities for training and skills development and is engaged in decision making at all levels across the organisation where we promote Everyday Leadership.
 These factors are also important for workforce recruitment and retention, and continuity of service.

 To ensure the highest standards of service quality in the contracts we procure, we expect suppliers to evidence a positive approach to fair work practices as part of a fair and equitable employment and reward package for all employees (whether permanent, temporary or agency) involved in the delivery of any SDS Contract.
-To ensure the highest standards of service quality in the contracts we procure, we expect suppliers to evidence a positive approach to fair work practices as part of a fair and equitable employment and reward package for all employees (whether permanent, temporary or agency) involved in the delivery of any SDS Contract.

-Where proportionate and relevant we evaluate tender responses on the following Fair Work First criteria: -
+Where proportionate and relevant we evaluate tender responses on the following Fair Work First criteria:

-- A fair pay and equal pay policy that includes a commitment to supporting the real Living Wage, including, for example, being a Living Wage Accredited Employer - Investment in workforce development including a strong commitment to Modern Apprenticeships - No inappropriate use of zero hours contracts - Flexible working (flexitime and career breaks) and support for family friendly working and wider work life balance - Appropriate channels for effective voice and employee engagement, including trade union recognition - Take action to tackle the gender pay gap and create a more diverse and inclusive workplace, which reflects the population of Scotland in terms of age, gender, race and disability.
+- a fair pay and equal pay policy that includes a commitment to supporting the real Living Wage, including, for example, being a Living Wage Accredited Employer - investment in workforce development including a strong commitment to Modern Apprenticeships - no inappropriate use of zero hours contracts - flexible working (flexi-time and career breaks) and support for family friendly working and wider work-life balance - appropriate channels for effective voice and employee engagement, including trade union recognition - take action to tackle the gender pay gap and create a more diverse and inclusive workplace, which reflects the population of Scotland in terms of age, gender, race and disability - offer flexible and family friendly working practices for all workers from day one of employment - oppose the use of fire and rehire practice.